memeddotfun/contracts/README.md

-# Memed Smart Contracts
+# Memed.Fun Smart Contracts

-Memed is a decentralized meme token platform built on Base blockchain that combines fair launches, NFT battles, and engagement-based rewards.
-This repository contains all the core smart contracts that power the Memed ecosystem.
+Memed.Fun is a decentralized meme token platform built on Base blockchain that combines fair launches, NFT battles, and engagement-based rewards.
+This repository contains all the core smart contracts that power the Memed.Fun ecosystem.

 ## 🏗️ Architecture Overview

-The Memed platform consists of seven interconnected smart contracts:
+The Memed.Fun platform consists of seven interconnected smart contracts:

 ### Core Contracts